happy-hacking-linux/refind-theme-regular/README.md

-# rEFInd theme Happy Hacking Regular
+# rEFInd theme Regular

 A simplistic clean and minimal theme for rEFInd.
-Fork of [refind-theme-regular](https://github.com/munlik/refind-theme-regular)
+Fork of [refind-theme-regular](https://github.com/munlik/refind-theme-regular), customized for Happy Hacking Linux.

 ### Installation: